astronomer/docs/astro/best-practices/deploy-with-api.md

 - At least one [Astro Deployment](create-deployment.md)
 - An [Astro project](cli/develop-project.md) that's accessible from the machine where you're using the Astro API
 - The following values:
-    - Your Organization ID - See [List Organizations](https://docs.astronomer.io/docs/api/platform-api-reference/organization/list-organizations)
+    - Your Organization ID - See [List Organizations](https://docs.astronomer.io/docs/api/platform-api-reference/organization/list-organizations).
-    - The Deployment ID - See [List Deployments](https://docs.astronomer.io/docs/api/platform-api-reference/deployment/list-deployments)
+    - The Deployment ID - See [List Deployments](https://docs.astronomer.io/docs/api/platform-api-reference/deployment/list-deployments).
-    - Your Astro API token - See [Create an API token](https://www.astronomer.io/docs/astro/automation-authentication#step-1-create-an-api-token)
+    - Your Astro API token - See [Create an API token](https://www.astronomer.io/docs/astro/automation-authentication#step-1-create-an-api-token).
     - The path where your Astro project exists.

-## With DAG-only deploy enabled
+## With DAG-only deploys enabled

 If you have DAG-only deploys enabled, you can create scripts for complete project deploys, DAG-only deploys, or image-only deploys.
 The following sections include a step by step description of the workflow followed by a bash script that executes the workflow.